-Other books which haven't been loaned in the past 10 years will be considered for withdrawal, following consultation with academic staff in IBS.
+Other books which haven't been loaned in the past 10 years will be considered for withdrawal.
 Older research level material can be considered for relegation to the Off-site Store.

-Policy written by Karen Drury and Ruth Ng, Management Liaison Librarians, August 2015
+Policy written by Karen Drury and Ruth Ng, Management Liaison Librarians, July 2015